x27/openscanner/README.md

 - **Will there be a custom firmware release for the BCD996p2/BCD325P2?
 Whistler TRX?
 AOR DV?
 Tetra?
 D-Star?**
   - After I win the lottery 1 million dollars (I don't play lotteries).

+- **What kind of licenses are you selling?**
+  - I'm selling licenses to disable the demo limitations of custom firmware. **IT'S NOT A RADIO NETWORK KEYS**.

 ### Links